rgerlame/ubc-biol548o-w2020/lectures/lecture5-relationaldata.md

 ## Exercises

-1. Complete Exercises 13.2.1 (Questions 1,2, and 3).
+1. Read section 13.2 and complete Exercise 13.2.1 (Questions 1, 2, and 3 only).
 Write down your answers in a new plain text file (click *File > New File > Text File*) named `lecture-5-exercises.txt`.
 Add, commit, and push to GitHub.

-2. Complete Exercises 13.4.6 (Questions 1,2, and 3).
+2. Read section 13.4 and complete Exercise 13.4.6 (Questions 1, 2, and 3 only).
 Write down your answers and add them to you `lecture-5-exercises.txt` file.
 Add, commit, and push to GitHub.

-3. Complete Exercises 13.5.1 (Questions 2 and 5).
+3. Read section 13.5 and complete Exercise 13.5.1 (Questions 2 and 5 only).
 Put the necessary code into a new R file `lecture-5-exercises.R`.
 Add, commit, and push to GitHub.